liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - Made a start on web design/front end.
 Think this is where I want to head.
   - Refreshed knowledge on HTML/HTML5, breezed through it in around 2 hours.

+### Day 38: Feb 7, Sunday

+**Today's progress**:
+  - Taking a dive into javascript
+  - Spoke to some devs at work, advised that things are moving towards javascript and it's probably good to learn.
+  - Started the course on fcc!
 Liam Statham